arajguha/game_of_life_basic/README.md

 #purpose : to demonstrate the ease of simulating simple C.A based models

-#This project has been coded in C. Cchange system("cls") statement at the end of the code
+#This project has been coded in C. Change system("cls") statement at the end of the code
 to system("cls") to run in unix os.

 This project typically runs in the terminal. '#' character has been used in place of black pixels. " " (whitespace)